 On January 11th, Assistant Secretary Echo Hawk announced a series of tribal energy transmission system planning workshops over the next several months in Albuquerque, NM; Portland, OR; Bismarck, ND; and Phoenix, AZ.
 These workshops will be conducted by IEED and the Bureau of Indian Affairs Office of Trust Services, working in partnership with the Argonne National Laboratory.
-These workshops will help tribal leaders and tribal resource managers develop en-

 These workshops will help tribal leaders and tribal resource managers develop energy transmission corridors, so that tribes can be a major player in building a 21st Century power transmission grid.
 These two-day workshops will provide information and guidance on planning and developing corridors for energy transmission system projects on tribal lands, including both electricity transmission and pipeline projects.
-IEED has also joined with the Inter-Tribal Council on Utility Policy (ICOUP) to

 IEED has also joined with the Inter-Tribal Council on Utility Policy (ICOUP) to provide training and assistance on the installation of wind machine towers and turbines.
 And we have collaborated with ICOUP to provide tribal members with training on building affordable, green, energy-efficient housing using straw-bales-an agricultural waste product readily available in the Great Plains.
-One of our objectives with these initiatives is to spur the development of Indian-owned "green" businesses.
+One of our objectives with these initiatives is to spur the development of Indian-owned "green" busi-